nonepork/py-SS-Discord-Rat/README.md

+> [!IMPORTANT]
+> This project is discontinued due to its executable size,
+> But the functionality still persists.

+---

 ## SS-Discord-Rat

-a discord rat made in python
+A discord rat made in python

 ### Disclaimer
 This project is intended for educational purposes only.